 - Cammie (Garey) Rome, C/O 2006

-"The long-lasting effects that the NJROTC program has had in my life are too numerous to count --from the leadership essentials, to lessons in planning and organizing, to a deep-rooted sense of patriotism -- the memories and tools I acquired in those four years have served me well throughout college and into my career."
+"The long-lasting effects that the NJROTC program has had in my life are too numerous to count --from the leadership essentials to lessons in planning and organizing, to a deep-rooted sense of patriotism -- the memories and tools I acquired in those four years have served me well throughout college and into my career."

 - Emily (Cane) Richter, C/O 2006

-"Looking back on my time in NJROTC from 2003 to 2007, I can honestly say it was the best class that I took in high school for a number of reasons; but most importantly it did more to prepared me for the challenges of life than any other class.
-The class instructed me how to work well with others for the benefit of the team.
+"Looking back on my time in NJROTC from 2003 to 2007, I can honestly say it was the best class that I took in high school for a number of reasons; but most importantly it did more to prepare me for the challenges of life than any other class.
+The class instructed me on how to work well with others for the benefit of the team.
 It taught me the need to take responsibility for my actions and how to grow as an individual.
 I learned the importance of commitment, and the benefit of being surrounded by capable people.
-And lastly the program instilled in me the values of not only being a good leader, but more importantly how to be a great follower."
+And lastly, the program instilled in me the values of not only being a good leader but more importantly how to be a great follower."